Estonia: Post-Reformation Era

-The Swedish era in Estonia was marked by both religious repression and significant reforms.
-Initially, it brought Protestant puritans who opposed traditional Estonian beliefs and practices, leading to witch trials and bans on folk music.
-While large parts of rural population remained in serfdom, legal reforms under King Charles XI strengthened both serfs' and free tenant farmers' land usage and inheritance rights, resulting in this period's reputation as "The Good Old Swedish Time" in historical memory.
-King Gustav II Adolph established gymnasiums in Tartu (which became the university in 1632) and Tallinn.
-Printers were established in both towns.
-The beginnings of the Estonian-language public education system appeared in the 1680s, largely owing to Bengt Forselius.
-The population of Estonia grew rapidly until about 20% of the population died in the Great Famine of 1695–97.
+While large parts of the rural population remained in serfdom during the Swedish rule, legal reforms strengthened both serfs' and free tenant farmers' land usage and inheritance rights – hence this period got the reputation of "The Good Old Swedish Time" in historical memory.
+Swedish King Gustaf II Adolf established gymnasiums in Reval and Dorpat; the latter was upgraded to Tartu University in 1632.
+Printing presses were also established in both towns.
+The beginnings of the Estonian public education system appeared in the 1680s, largely due to efforts of Bengt Forselius, who also introduced orthographical reforms to written Estonian.
+The population of Estonia grew rapidly until the Great Famine of 1695–97 in which 70,000–75,000 people died – about 20% of the population.

-In the Russian Empire

 During the 1700–1721 Great Northern War, the Tsardom of Russia (Muscovy) conquered the whole of Estonia by 1710.
-The war and plague again devastated the population of Estonia, with the 1712 population estimated at only 150,000–170,000.
-Russian administration restored all the political and landholding rights of Baltic Germans.
+The war again devastated the population of Estonia, with the 1712 population estimated at only 150,000–170,000.
+In 1721, Estonia was divided into two governorates: the Governorate of Estonia, which included Tallinn and the northern part of Estonia, and the southern Governorate of Livonia, which extended to the northern part of Latvia.
+The tsarist administration restored all the political and landholding rights of the local aristocracy.
 The rights of local farmers reached their lowest point, as serfdom completely dominated agricultural relations during the 18th century.
-Tsarist regime sought to avoid conflicts with the local nobility, and the Baltic autonomous "special order" remained largely in effect until the late 19th century, marking a distinctive period of localised governance within the Russian Empire.
-Although serfdom had been abolished in Estonia in 1816–1819, major reforms improving farmers' rights started only in the mid-19th century.
+Serfdom was formally abolished in 1816–1819, but this initially had very little practical effect; major improvements in farmers' rights started with reforms in the mid-19th century.

+The reopening of the university in Tartu in 1802 gave opportunities for higher education to both Baltic German and a growing number of Estonian students.
+Among the latter were first public proponents of Estonian nationalism, such as young poet Kristjan Jaak Peterson.
+At the same time, the nationalist ideas of Johann Gottfried Herder greatly influenced the Baltic German intelligentsia to see the value in the native Estonian culture.
+The resulting Estophile movement gave rise to the Learned Estonian Society and other scientific societies, supported Estonian-language education and founded the first newspapers in the Estonian language.
+They also began to value and collect Estonian folklore, including surviving pre-Christian myths and traditions.
+Another sign of a rising Estonian national consciousness was a mass movement in South Estonia to convert to Eastern Orthodoxy in the 1840s, following a famine and a promise for being rewarded with land.